AlexandrNerf/AlexandrNerf/README.md

 ## My current acitivies 📝

-- Working as junior DL researcher (3D CV)
+- Working as DL engineer in Koronatech
-- Practicing in laboratory (OCR task)
 - Studying in University

 ## My fields of interest 📚

-- Deep Learning (3D and generative CV), NLP
+- Deep Learning (Computer vision, OCR, 3D and generative CV), NLP
 - Gamedev (Godot, Roguelikes and etc.)

 ## Current projects and achievements 🏢